tmaiaroto/discfg/README.md

 This is useful in etcd because if the long polling got interrupted, it could continue where it left off.
 Keeping a history of changes is not, currently, a goal of discfg nor is long polling for key changes.

+There are many differences by design.
+Both good and bad depending on the use case.
+If the "good" differences seem to make sense to you, then discfg might be the tool for you.

 ## "Good" Differences

 Well, it's not that the above differences are bad...But those are, more or less, the major things lacking